How to Get Ready When You’re “Not Ready”

 - Research senior care options in the area you’d like to reside.
 Think about where you want to live.
 In your hometown?
 Close to your adult children or grandkids?
 Tour 3 communities (at max) and ask to come for lunch, and/or for your favorite activity to get a feel for what your life would be like if you lived there.
 Remember it’s important to try the food.
 Talk to the other residents to get their perspective and what it was like for them to make the move and settle into their new home.

 - Research what your monthly and annual expenses are and get a good handle on what your monthly income and current assets are worth.
 When you start looking around at senior living communities, you might experience some sticker shock.
 But, when you take stock of all that is included (and what you are currently paying for utilities, home, and yard maintenance, groceries, home security, a life alert system, taxes, etc.) you will start to see the value.
 Use our Home Cost Comparison worksheet to help you evaluate.

 - Ask good questions.
-Express what’s important to you and your family in a place you’d want to call home.
-Here are Sample Tour Questions to download or print from our website.
+Make sure that you’re leading with what’s important to you and your family in a place you’d want to call home.
+We also have sample Tour Questions to download or print from our website.

 Get Connected to the Community

 Sign up for the newsletter or have calendars mailed to your home.
 Ask to come to lunches and special events, or volunteer at the community so you can meet friends before you move in.
 You’ll get to know the friendly staff and future neighbors which will go a long way in helping you feel at home.